swipswaps/ebay-api-lister/README.md

 ## 🐛 Troubleshooting

 ### "Cannot connect to backend server"
-- Ensure backend is running on port 3001
+- **Local Development**: Ensure backend is running on port 3001
+- **GitHub Pages**:
-- Check that `npm run dev` started both servers
+  - Make sure you've started the backend with `npm run server`
+  - Check the backend URL in Backend Configuration panel
+  - Verify CORS is enabled (it is by default in this app)
+  - Test connection using the "Test Connection" button

 ### "Invalid credentials"
 - Verify your App ID and Cert ID from eBay Developer Portal